 Gardeners are sure to dig this freebie!
-Need some grounds for your grounds?
-Have you ever wondered what Starbucks does with all of its used coffee grounds?
-(And, trust us, there are lots of used coffee grounds every day.)
+Have you ever wondered what Starbucks does with all of those used coffee grounds?
 Well, guess what?
-Starbucks just gives ’em away at no cost.
-Participating cafés bag them up for customers in need of fertilizer for their gardens.
-(It can also be added to compost piles.)
+The ubiquitous café just gives ’em away for FREE. as part of its Grounds For Your Garden program.
+Participating locations simply bag ’em up for customers in need of them for their garden or compost pile.

-In its 20+ years, Grounds for Your Garden has evolved to become an important part of Starbucks effort to reduce the environmental impact of its stores.
+In its more than 20 years, Grounds for Your Garden has evolved to become an important part of Starbucks effort to reduce the environmental impact of its stores.
 Although composting may not be commercially available in all municipalities, the program serves as another way to reuse coffee grounds.